kuzzleio/documentation-vuepress/src/sdk-reference/js/6/getting-started/webpack/index.md

 ## Subscribe to realtime document notifications (pub/sub)

-Kuzzle provides pub/sub features that can be used to trigger real-time notifications based on the state of your data (for a deep-dive on notifications check out the <a href="{{ site_base_path }}sdk-reference/js/6/essentials/realtime-notifications/">realtime notifications</a> documentation).
+Kuzzle provides pub/sub features that can be used to trigger real-time notifications based on the state of your data (for a deep-dive on notifications check out the <a href="/sdk-reference/js/6/essentials/realtime-notifications/">realtime notifications</a> documentation).

 Let's get started.
 Create a `subscribe.js` file with following code: